IT auditing and controls: Database technology and controls

 - Who can access the database without going through the application?

-When we speak of who can access the database, we have already identified one of the major audit concerns and that is what access does the DBA have?
-As everyone knows the DBA basically has the “keys to the kingdom” and can do (read, write, change, delete) anything.
-What you have to make sure of is that someone is watching.
-Someone is monitoring (logging) the actions the DBA takes.
-And the DBA, doesn’t have the ability to de-activate the log nor do they have access to the log.
+When we speak of who can access the database, we have already identified one of the major audit concerns, which is: what access does the DBA have?
+The DBA basically has the "keys to the kingdom" and can do anything (read, write, change, delete).
+What you have to make sure of is that someone is watching and monitoring (logging) the actions the DBA takes, and that the DBA can't either de-activate or access the log.

-It goes without saying that Access Control is the number one issue with database management systems.
-That being said let’s not forget to audit disaster recovery and restoration, patch management, change management, incident logging and all the other issues an auditor should look for.
+It's no surprise that access control is the number one issue with database management systems.
+It's also important to audit disaster recovery and restoration, patch management, change management, incident logging and all the other issues that could impact security or the ease with which a team could perform a root cause analysis in the event of a problem.

-There is another issue that auditors need to deal with when auditing DBMS and that is to perform some type of data integrity testing.
-Data integrity testing is a set of substantive tests (NOTE: Substantive not Compliance testing) that examines accuracy, completeness, consistency and authorization of data presently held in a system.
-There are two common types of data integrity tests; relational and referential.
 Relational integrity tests are performed at the data element and record-based levels.
-It is enforced through data validation routines built into the application or by defining the input condition constraints and data characteristics at the table definition in the database stage.
-Sometimes it is a combination of both.
+They are enforced using data validation routines built into the application or by defining the input condition constraints and data characteristics at the table definition in the database stage.
+Sometimes, it is a combination of both.

-Referential integrity test define existence relationships between entities in different tables of a database that needs to be maintained by the DBMS.
+Referential integrity tests define existing relationships between entities in different tables of a database that the DBMS maintains.
 Referential integrity checks involve ensuring that all references to a primary key from another table actually exist in their original table.

-With respect to data integrity in online transaction processing systems there are four online data integrity requirements known collectively as the ACID principle.
-For those of you that are old enough to remember ACID, congratulations, your brain isn’t completed fried.
+Concerning data integrity in online transaction processing systems, there are four online data integrity requirements, collectively known as the ACID principle.

 The "C" stands for consistency.
 Basically, all integrity conditions in the database are maintained with each transaction, taking the database from one consistent state into another consistent state.

-The “I” stands for isolation.
-Each transaction is isolated from other transactions and hence each transaction only accesses data that are part of a consistent database state.
+The "I" stands for isolation.
+Each transaction is isolated from other transactions, and hence, each transaction only accesses data that is part of a consistent database state.

-The “D” stands for durability.
-If a transaction has been reported back to a user as complete, the resulting changes to the database survive subsequent hardware of software failures.
+The "D" stands for durability.
+If a transaction has been reported back to a user as complete, the resulting changes to the database survive subsequent hardware or software failures.

-As a parting comment, I would be remiss, if I didn’t mention how the database was populated in a test environment.
-As many times as I have audited databases, I have found that the production environment was being copied to the test environment to ensure an accurate copy so that changes would not fail once they were moved to production.
-At least that was the logical in the client’s explanation.
-What they fail to realize is that the security controls in test are significantly weaker that they are in production and yet there is a mirror unprotected copy sitting there for all to see.
+As a parting comment, I would be remiss if I didn't mention how the database gets populated in a test environment.
+Many times, as I have audited databases, I have found that the production environment was being copied to the test environment to ensure an accurate copy so that changes would not fail once they were moved to production.
+At least that was the logic presented by the client.
+They often fail to realize that the security controls during testing are significantly weaker than in production.
+This could present a problem because there is a mirrored, unprotected copy sitting there for all to see.

-At least as an auditor, you should recommend that the data be sanitized before being used in test.
+As an auditor, you should recommend sanitizing the data before using it in a test.

 I hope you've enjoyed this brief overview of DBMS and have an appreciation of some things you might check as an auditor.